 Spain is a very reasonably priced country to visit and travel in.
-You’ll find a great selection of hotels to choose from and very cheap food and drinks.
+You’ll find a wide selection of hotels to choose from and very cheap food and drinks.
 It’s also really well connected so there are lots of options for getting around Spain.

 If you want to visit Europe, add Spain to your list.
 You won’t be disappointed and you will see and experience so much for very little money, compared to other major European countries.

 If you are already heading to Spain, keep reading to find out how you can save money during your visit with my 9 tips.

 RELATED article: To read more about why I recommend you visit Spain read – Why Spain is the perfect holiday destination